Fully Automatic In-Situ Reconfiguration of RF Photonic Filters in a CMOS-Compatible Silicon Photonic Process: Filter design, fabrication and Packaging

-The filter was fabricated in a 300mm wafer AIM Photonics foundry's active photonics process \cite{aimphot}.
-This was part of AIM's active photonic MPW run (June, 2019).
-The process features SOI rib and ridge waveguides, and two layers of nitride waveguides, escalators, three levels of n and p doping, Germanium (Ge) detectors, and three metal layers for routing \cite{aimphot}.
-The filter schematic seen in \textbf{Fig. \ref{fig:filter_schematics}} was described in the previous section.
-The schematic was translated into PIC layout using process-optimized grating couplers, doped silicon thermo-optic phase shifters (microheaters), 50\%, 10\% \& 1\% couplers, Ge detectors and $2\times2$ switches from the PDK library.
-Single-mode silicon waveguides of 480nm width and 220nm height were used for routing and interconnecting the optical components.
-The total physical length of the rings are $\sim$2200$\mu m$ each, resulting in an FSR of $\sim$31GHz.

-The filter layout was compacted as much as possible to share the entire photonic chip with other photonic circuits.
-The filter core layout occupied an area of 1.12 $mm^2$ on the chip.
-The entire PIC die was thinned down to 150$\mu m$ for better thermal management and packaged in a chip-on-bard (\textbf{COB}) assembly (as shown in \textbf{Fig. \ref{fig:filter_packaging}}) along with the transimpedance amplifiers (\textbf{TIAs}), and ribbon-cable interfaces with commercial off the shelf (COTS) digital-to-analog converters (\textbf{DACs}) and analog-to-digital converters (\textbf{ADCs}).
-The electrical pads were placed on two rows on the East edge of the PIC.
-These pads provide DAC interfaces to the microheaters and monitor outputs to external TIAs.
+The fabricated PIC die was polished down to 150$\mu m$ and packaged in a chip-on-bard (\textbf{COB}) assembly as shown in \textbf{Fig. \ref{fig:filter_packaging}(b \& c)}.
 A Peltier cell and thermistor were used along with a thermo-electric cooler (\textbf{TEC}) controller in a closed-loop to stabilize the temperature of the chip and to minimize the thermal crosstalk among the on-chip tuning elements.
-The combination of die thinning to 150$\mu$m and TEC at the bottom of the die provides effective thermal isolation by creating more prominent thermal gradient in the vertical direction \cite{choo2018automatic}.
-The output of the on-chip monitors, i.e. Ge detectors, were fed to variable-gain TIAs followed by 16-bit ADCs, whereas the on-chip micro-heaters were driven by 16-bit DACs.
-All the DACs and ADCs communicate via SPI interface with a microcontroller which provides an interface between the DACs \& ADCs and the algorithm code.
+The combination of die thinning and TEC at the bottom of the die provides effective thermal isolation by creating a prominent thermal gradient in the vertical direction \cite{choo2018automatic}.

+The electrical pads were placed on two rows on the East edge of the PIC which were wire-bonded with two rows of PCB pads.
+The optical monitors were connected to the on-board transimpedance amplifiers (\textbf{TIAs}), whose outputs were interfaced with commercial off the shelf (COTS) 16-bit analog-to-digital converters (\textbf{ADCs}) using a ribbon cable.
+These pads provide 16-bit digital-to-analog converters (\textbf{DACs}) interfaces to the microheaters.
+All the DACs and ADCs communicate via SPI interface with a microcontroller, which provides a software abstraction to the algorithm code.